infinityofspace/jellyfin_alexa_skill/Readme.md

           ```
     - start the skill: `jellyfin_alexa_skill --config /path/to/skill.conf --data /path/to/skill/data/`

-_Note: The default path for the skill.conf file is `/var/lib/jellyfin_alexa_skill/config/skill.conf` and for the skill
+_Note: The default path for the skill.conf file is `/home/user/.jellyfin_alexa_skill/config/skill.conf` and for the
-data path it is `/var/lib/jellyfin_alexa_skill/data`._
+skill data path it is `/home/user/.jellyfin_alexa_skill/data`._ You can adjust the paths with the `config` and `data` or
+as environment variables `JELLYFIN_ALEXA_SKILL_CONFIG` and `JELLYFIN_ALEXA_SKILL_DATA`.

-Now activate a skill in your Alexa app, then you can use the skill with your Alexa enabled devices.
+Now activate the skill in your Alexa app, then you can use the skill with your Alexa enabled devices.

 ## Supported languages